Our vision has always been to invest in making our clients’ futures bright.

 One-two weeks before moving

 The weeks before moving can be very stressful if you do not start preparing in advance.
 Let’s take a look at the list of things to do before moving:

 - Sort with an iron fist – Perhaps focusing on a room or two per day, go through and decide what is going with you, noting anything that might need special packing or to be insured.
 Donate or sell the rest.

-- Order packing supplies / begin packing – Going through each room again, begin packing up.
+Order packing supplies / begin packing – Going through each room again, begin packing up.
 Labeling everything while doing so will save a ton of time at your new home.
-Keep an open mind for anything else that could be donated.
+Keep an open mind for anything else that could

 - Change your address – To start routing your mail to the right address, visit your post office or change your address on USPS.gov.